 During midlife, men experience what’s known as “androgen decline in the aging male” or ADAM.
-It’s a gradual reduction in hormones and does not itself result in the types of hormone-related symptoms (like hot flashes) seen in women.
-In fact, testosterone, the primary male sex hormone, drops only about 1-2% per year after age 30 in healthy men.
+It’s a gradual reduction of hormones, but it does not result in the types of hormone-related symptoms (like hot flashes) seen in women.
+In fact, testosterone, the primary male sex hormone, only drops about 1-2% per year after age 30 in healthy men.
 That slow decline is considered normal and generally not the source of their hot flashes.

 Why Do Men Experience Hot Flashes?

-What does happen during male midlife is a cluster of changes that when considered as a whole seem to predispose men to experience symptoms.
+What does happen during male midlife is a cluster of changes that, when considered as a whole, seem to predispose menopausal-like symptoms.
 When men experience hot flashes, it is likely due to very specific circumstances or lifestyle issues.
-The most common of these issues are:

 - Androgen Deprivation Therapy